In the current article, we will review how to use PowerShell commands for managing the…

 In the following section, we review two examples of such an Exchange rule that will bypass the clutter of specific mail items.

-Create Exchange rule that will bypass the clutter for E-mail that include a specific text in the mail SUBJECT
+Create Exchange rule to bypass clutter for emails that include a specific text in the mail subject.

 PowerShell command example: